JKO for Landau: a variational particle method for homogeneous Landau equation: Stochasticity-accelerated JKO scheme

 \subsection{Random batch method}

-Utilizing the update equation \eqref{update_v}--\eqref{update_f} with full particles can be computationally expensive when the particle number gets large or in high dimensions.
-The random batch method \cite{JIN2020108877, randombatch} is designed to address this challenge by restricting particle collisions to small, randomly selected batches.
+Utilizing the update equations in \eqref{update_1} with full particles can be computationally expensive when the particle number gets large or in high dimensions.
+The random batch method \cite{JIN2020108877, Carrillo_Jin_Tang_2022} is designed to address this challenge by restricting particle collisions to small, randomly selected batches.
 This is what we will adopt here.

 Given $N$ particles, we randomly divide them into $\frac{N}{B'}$ batches $C_q$, $q=1,\ldots,\frac{N}{B'}$, with a batch size $B' \ll N$.
 For the $i$--th particle in batch $C_q$, we update it using the following equation: